The Investment Implications of the 2020 Election

-EXHIBIT 1: The likely Democratic nominee may not be clear until mid-year given the wide field of Democratic candidates.
+EXHIBIT 1: The likely Democratic nominee may not be clear until mid-year given the wide field of Democratic candidates

 This sets the stage for Super Tuesday on March 3rd, the biggest single day of races where approximately 35% of the total Democratic delegates, who will eventually go on to represent voters at the Democratic National Convention, are selected.
 Twenty-nine states and territories vote in the primaries in March, so by the end of the month, around two-thirds of the delegates will have been selected.
-However, it is important to recognize that Democratic delegates are been selected under proportional representation in this cycle.
+However, it is important to recognize that Democratic delegates have been selected under proportional representation in this cycle.
 With such a wide field of Democratic candidates still vying for the nomination, it is quite possible that no candidate will have a majority of the delegates entering the Democratic Convention which is being held in Milwaukee from July 13th to July 16th.

 At the convention, while the 3,979 delegates selected in primaries and caucuses are required to vote for their assigned candidate on the first ballot, they will be free to do otherwise in later rounds of balloting.
 Moreover, in the second and subsequent rounds of balloting they will be joined by 771 super-delegates who are largely party insiders.
 This could tilt the nomination towards a more moderate Democrat, although the ability of the party to unite around such a nominee could have a big impact on the Democrats chances in November.